 Try these 10 moves to help you crack your back.
 You won’t even need equipment for most of them.
 Also, view a video demonstrating some of the moves in greater detail.

-When you “crack” your back, you’re adjusting, mobilizing, or manipulating, your spine.
-Overall, it should be fine for you to do this to your back on your own.
+When you “crack” your back, you’re adjusting, mobilizing, or manipulating your spine.

-Gentle stretches and movements like the ones described here to adjust your back can also warm up your body and muscles, loosening tight areas.
+Gentle stretches and twists like the ones described here to adjust your back can also warm up your body and muscles, loosening tight areas.